diggerwoo/libocli/doc/Quick Start Guide.md

 ## 1.2 Main program

 Below code segment is taken from [example/democli.c](../example/democli.c).
-The main() function is quite straitforward to utlize the libocli APIs: call ocli_rl_init() to initialize libocli runtime environment，then call bunch of cmd_xxx_init() functions to create commands and syntaxes，finally call ocli_rl_loop() to parse commands and execute callbacks until exit.
+The main() function is quite straitforward by utlizing the libocli APIs: call ocli_rl_init() to initialize libocli runtime environment，then call bunch of cmd_xxx_init() functions to create commands and syntaxes，finally call ocli_rl_loop() to parse commands and execute callbacks until exit.

 ```
 /* libocli header */